How Long After Antibiotics Can You Have Sex?

 Taking antibiotics shortly after unprotected sex can help prevent some STIs, including chlamydia and gonorrhea.
 A recent study showed that taking doxycycline within 72 hours after unprotected sex effectively cut chlamydia cases in men and women who participated in the study.
 However, the same antibiotics didn’t have the same effect on gonorrhea and syphilis.

-Zobacz też: Can You Have Sex While Taking Antibiotics?
+Zobacz też: Can You Have Sex in the Pool?

 Chlamydia